wp-plugins/show-stock-quotes/readme.txt

 == Changelog ==

+= 1.2 =
+-	Fixed widget to fit the entire sidebar.

 = 1.1 =
 -	Results are now responsive.
 -	Also, data is retrieved unsing an aync function so plugin will not affect page load time.